BastienFaivre/bash-scripts/README.md

 ## Contribution

-If you've any improvement and/or tool suggestions, feel free to fork the project, implement your ideas, and make a pull request in this repository.
+If you've any improvement and/or tool suggestions, feel free to fork the project, implement your ideas following the [conventions](#conventions), and make a pull request in this repository.

+## Conventions

+All the scripts must follow the [Google Shell Style Guide](https://google.github.io/styleguide/shellguide.html#stdout-vs-stderr) conventions.
+Optionally, you can use the [ShellCheck](https://www.shellcheck.net/) tool to detect potential errors or warnings in your scripts.